cedwics10/esgiking/README.md

 # esgking
-A Node.JS API to manager order of plates.
-With your phone, terminal or online
+A Node.JS API to manage orders of plates.
+With your phone, terminal or online.